- Best TIG Welder Reviews

 What is TIG Welding?

-There are numerous processes that welders use to join metals, TIG is one of them.
+There are numerous processes that welders use to join metals; TIG is one of them.
 Heat, the type of pressure, and the type of equipment differentiate each process from the other.
-GTAW or TIG is among the most popular welding processes as it not only creates high-quality welds but also requires top-notch skills thus guaranteeing stellar workmanship.
-You may also be interested in MIG welders.
+GTAW or TIG is among the most popular welding processes.
+Not only does it create superior welds, but it also require high skills, guaranteeing stellar craftsmanship.
+You may also be interested in checking our MIG welder reviews.

 What about TIG Welding History?

-TIG acronym stands for Tungsten Inert Gas which refers to the process of using electrodes to create a weld.
-Another name for it is GTAW which stands for Gas Tungsten Arc Welding.
+TIG stands for Tungsten Inert Gas, which refers to the activity of using an electrode to create a weld.
+Another name for it is GTAW, which stands for Gas Tungsten Arc Welding.
 This technique uses a non-consumable tungsten electrode fed through a welding torch to weld two metals together.
 A TIG welder employs a constant current supply to create an electric arc between the work-piece and the tungsten electrode, using heat to generate a weld.

 TIG welders can be used without any filler metal, but for some welds, you might need a filler material or a wire for reinforcement.
 At the point where the arc hits the base metal results in a molten weld pool where the filler metal is slowly fed by the other hand to melt further, creating a weld.
 The finished product in this process is a slag and sound free weld that has the same properties as the parent metal.
 Check out this article comparing different welding methods.